elnaramedia/Calculating-proportion-of-qualitatively-generated-themes/README.md

 **Running the code**

-Before using the code, you need to prepare your code for the analysis.
+Before using the code, you need to prepare your text data for the analysis.
 Here are the steps:

 **Step 1:** Let’s say you have generated five overarching themes.
 Create a separate Word document for each theme and title it accordingly.
 This step is essential to ensure accurate calculation of theme proportions later.